coralogix/terraform-provider-coralogix/docs/resources/alert.md

 - `ip_addresses` (Set of String) An array that contains log’s IP addresses that we want to be notified on.
 - `methods` (Set of String) An array that contains log’s method names that we want to be notified on.
 - `search_query` (String) The search_query that we wanted to be notified on.
 - `severities` (Set of String) An array of log severities that we interested in.
-Can be one of ["Error" "Critical" "Debug" "Verbose" "Info" "Warning"]
+Can be one of ["Debug" "Verbose" "Info" "Warning" "Error" "Critical"]
 - `subsystems` (Set of String) An array that contains log’s subsystem names that we want to be notified on.
 Subsystems can be filtered by prefix, suffix, and contains using the next patterns - filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx

 <a id="nestedblock--new_value--condition"></a>